GEOFARL/java-labs/README.md

 # Java labs

-- Lab 1: *Working with loops, arrays, and strings in Java.*
+- Lab 1: _Working with loops, arrays, and strings in Java._
+- Lab 2: _Introduction to object-oriented programming in Java_
-- Lab 7: *Working with lambda functions*
+- Lab 7: _Working with lambda functions_